skisel-bt/example-bboard/README.md

 - Proof server (Docker) is required for both CLI and UI to generate zero-knowledge proofs
 - Contract must be compiled before building CLI or UI
 - Fund your wallet using the testnet faucet before deploying contracts

+## Repository Notes / Temporary Workarounds

+This repository contains several workarounds required due to current limitations in upstream tooling and dependencies.
+Each item below documents a concrete deviation from the default or expected setup.

+- **Private npm dependencies**
+  npm is configured to resolve packages from private GitHub @midnight-ntwrk repository because some libraries are not publicly available.

+- **Proof server (ARM64 compatibility)**
+  The upstream proof server does not run on `arm64`.
+A patched version is used instead:
+  `bricktowers/proof-server:6.1.0-alpha.6`.

+- **Compact compiler availability**
+  Compact compiler tools are not available for the latest compact. `compactc` (version is **v0.27.0**) must be installed globally or otherwise available on `$PATH`.

+- **`midnight-testkit-js` (private package)**
+  `midnight-testkit-js` is not publicly available.
+The package is built from source and linked locally.

+- **Modified testkit sources**
+  Some parts of `midnight-testkit-js` are vendored into this repository and modified to work correctly with the current setup.

+- **Transaction fee configuration**
+  The default `additionalFeeOverhead` value (`500_000_000_000_000_000n`) from 'midnight-testkit-js' prevents transaction creation due to insufficient funds.
+It is overridden and set to `1_000n`.

+- **LevelDB private state provider**
+  The `levelDbPrivateStateProvider`, shipped with Node.js dependencies, does not work in browser environments.
+An in-memory private state provider is used instead; the implementation is copied from `midnight-js`.

+- **Overall API Usage**
+  Some of the tooling used in `midnight-testkit-js`, `midnight-js` and `midnight-wallet` is not currently well suited for direct application use.
+Significant wiring and integration logic is required, parts of which are copied into this repository.
+  More flexible and composable APIs would reduce the need for copying and modification, allowing consumers to extend functionality rather than patch or fork existing implementations.